 It’s not a secret that most successful people have different timetables than ordinary folks.
 That’s why this podcast helps you wake up to your highest potential.

 Host Jeff Sanders provides the motivation you need to start your day pumped up and ready for success.
 The topics on the show include personal development, productivity, starting your day early, and incorporating healthy habits into your life.
+(Listen to other personal development podcasts.)

-This podcast will teach you how to craft your time to make every moment of your day matter.
+The Productivityist podcast will teach you how to craft your time to make every moment of your day matter.
 The show takes productivity to a new level to make the most out of your professional and personal life.

 The show is hosted by productivity strategist Mike Vardy.
 Listeners learn different strategies related to time management and productivity, such as how to make Mondays work for them; the email you need to send before going on vacation; and how to be great at their jobs.